Sweeteners in Weight Management Supplements - What You Need to Know

 FDA regulations have set the acceptable daily intake (ADI) for approved artificial sweeteners for safe human consumption.

 Therefore, adding sweeteners to weight management or weight loss supplements may prove beneficial for maintaining a healthy weight.

 The human gut microbiome consists of numerous bacteria that take care of digestion and energy extraction from the consumed foods and are responsible for maintaining human health.
 Several studies show that artificial sweeteners impact the human gut microbiome adversely, where the sweeteners inhibit gut bacterial growth that may affect the gut and overall health in humans.
 Of course high sugar intake can also adversely impact gut health.[xii] [xiii] [xiv] [xv]

 Are the FDA banned sweeteners?

 Yes.
 Cyclamates and its salts (such as calcium cyclamate, sodium cyclamate, magnesium cyclamate, and potassium cyclamate) are currently prohibited from use in the United States.[xvi]
 Whole-leaf and crude stevia extracts are not technically allowed as sweeteners (although they can be added to a formla).[xvii]
 However, highly purified steviol glycosides obtained from stevia leaves, which have been the subjects of GRAS notices, are allowed as sweeteners.

-Our turnkey services include award-winning, FDA-compliant labeling and packaging, supplement warehousing, and drop shipping.
+Our turnkey services include award-winning, FDA-compliant labeling and packaging, and supplement warehousing, and order fulfillment.
 Whether you are an established business or a budding supplement brand owner, we can help you create superior weight management supplements that can help you stand out in the supplement market.